 Remote connection to your cluster

-After that please reboot your slaves nodes.
-Once the reboot is finished go back on your master and check if the new nodes are running with:
+After that please reboot your worker nodes.
+Once the reboot is finished, go back on your control plane and check if the new nodes are running with:

 $ kubectl get node

-You should now see all the nodes who joined the server (master node).
+You should now see all the nodes who joined the server (control plane node).

 To facilitate the process and the management of nodes we want accessing cluster from the outside.
 So please copy /etc/rancher/k3s/k3s.yaml on your machine located outside the cluster as ~/.kube/config.
 You can use :